mahmudulyeamim/BookStore/README.md

 # BookStore

-A database management project using MySQL and Java for the CSE-2211 Database Management Lab
+A database management project using MySQL and Java for the CSE-2211 Database Management System Lab